-01 RACIAL AND CULTURAL IDENTITY Almost all children who are adopted wonder at some point where they came from-and what the answer to that question means about them, who they are and who they will become.
-These discussions can become even more personal when race is involved.
+Almost all children wonder at some point where they came from - and what the answer to that question means about them, who they are, and who they will become.
+These questions can become even more personal when race is involved.
 Here are just a few examples from kids we know:

-My friend told me at lunch that it's the white part of me that gets good grades and the black part of me that is good at basketball.
-Someone told me that my hair looks funny.
-I don't want to wear it like that anymore.
-It was made very clear that some parents at our school were OK with their daughters being my friend, but that dating me would be unacceptable.
+- "My friend told me at lunch that it's the white part of me that gets good grades and the black part of me that is good at basketball." - "Someone told me that my hair looks funny.
+I don't want to wear it like that anymore."

+"It was made very clear that some parents at our school were okay with their daughters being my friend but that dating me would be unacceptable."